mortendahl/mortendahl.github.io/_posts/2017-04-17-private-deep-learning-with-mpc.md

 assert(z.reveal() == (.5) * (-.25))
 ```

-Moreover, for debugging purposes we could switch to an insecure type without changing the rest of the (neural network) code, or we could isolated the use of counters to for instance see how many multiplications are performed, in turn allowing us to simulate how much communication is needed.
+Moreover, for debugging purposes we could switch to an unsecured type without changing the rest of the (neural network) code, or we could isolated the use of counters to for instance see how many multiplications are performed, in turn allowing us to simulate how much communication is needed.

 # Deep Learning